top of page

 Looking Ahead to 2026

-HAPPY NEW YEAR!
 The year ahead is already shaping up to be our most ambitious yet.
-To make our programming more accessible to more communities, we are expanding our reach:
+To make our programming more accessible to diverse communities, we are expanding our reach:

 We envision a future where our audience reflects the city we love: multiethnic, multigenerational, interdisciplinary, deeply curious, and joyfully engaged.